arsenemarzorati/arsenemarzorati.github.io/_talks/talks.md

 **Mixed precision and local error in ordinary differential equations**

-In computational biology, many problems are modelled using individual-based or agent-based modelling.
+<FONT size="8pt"> In computational biology, many problems are modelled using individual-based or agent-based modelling.
 When expressed as ordinary differential equations (ODEs), these models lead to high-dimensional systems.
 The computational cost increases supra-linearly with the size of these systems.
 Accordingly, the solving of full-scale systems is intractable in terms of computational cost.